CMC: Congregation of the Mother of Carmel

 - Providing every help to members of the congregation to attain personal sanctity and salvation.

-The charism of CMC is ‘personal sanctity and redemptive uplift of the people of God, especially women and children, through the right blending of contemplation and action’.
+The charism of CMC is ‘ The personal sanctity and redemptive uplift of the people of God, especially women and children, through the right blending of contemplation and action’.

 “Remain united to me in contemplation and consecrated to me in action”.